tekknolagi/isdt/lecture-notes/2-vcs.md

 To learn more about a Git subcommand like `git show`, you can use `man git-<subcommand>`, like `man git-show`.

-## Lecture 2
+## Subsequent lectures

-In this lecture, we demoed a number of common Git commands.
-See the [slides](2-vcs-l2-slides.pdf) for an overview of these commands.
+Unfortunately, we have not been able to write lecture notes at the pace we expected.
+No notes currently exist for lectures 2-6.
+We sincerely apologize for this.
+We have made slide decks available for these lectures instead, which you can access from the calendar on the main page.
 Note that the examples in the slides reference the example Git repository at `/comp/50ISDT/examples/git-zoo/`.